yonicd/gdigest/README.md

 synch digest and digest dictionary with remote repository.
 This has an application with shiny apps where objects are cached on a repository instead of a local machine, creating a passively increasing cache directory that multiple users can read and write to.
 This should increase app efficiency by only one user running new parameter permutations of a app.

-For an example see the [.rcache subdir](https://github.com/yonicd/gdigest/tree/master/.rcache).
+For an example see the [.rcache](https://github.com/yonicd/gdigest/tree/master/.rcache) subdirectory.

 ```r
 #install package